For current 4-H participants in grades 7-12 or CEGEP

 Learn more on the CYSA website.

-Following the Association- and Regional-level competitions, the fun continues as the six Regional Champs compete head-to-head for the title of Provincial Go For The Gold Champions!
+Following the Local association and Regional-level competitions, the fun continues as the six Regional Champs compete head-to-head for the title of Provincial Go For The Gold Champions!

-One team of up to five 4-H members and two coaches can participate from each region.
+One team of up to five 4-H participants and two coaches can participate from each region.

 Open to current 4-H Members 9-21 years old